wavefrontHQ/docs/pages/doc/csp_users_roles.md

 ## Manage User Groups

 For efficient user management, you can create groups of users and assign roles to these groups.
-You can assign [service roles](#operations-for-applications-service-roles-built-in) and [custom roles](#create-edit-or-delete-a-custom-role) to groups.
+You can add new and existing users to a group.
+You can assign [service roles](#operations-for-applications-service-roles-built-in) and [custom roles](#create-edit-or-delete-a-custom-role) to a group.

 See [How do I work with groups](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-0BD8A07B-C3C0-4220-8CD0-18FA070D3DAD.html) in the VMware Cloud services documentation.